osg-htc/dosar/docs/ASP2022/AnalysisExample.md

 ### Step 3: Make TSelector

-Now let's go back to the files created in step 1, in the remote terminal window.
+Now let's go back to the files created in step 1, in the local terminal window.
 Start `root` in your test directory with the following commands:

 ```
-$ module load root
 $ root -b
 ```